of Experiencein cases of medical malpractice,

 Both DUI and DWI charges can lead to serious administrative and criminal penalties.
 However, it is important to note that police must follow certain protocols when they make a DWI/DUI traffic stop and arrest.
 If these protocols are not followed, or your rights are violated in another way, the charges can be reduced or even dismissed.
 Our Maryland criminal defense attorneys can explore each part of your case from the stop to the arrest and the collection of evidence to make sure that all of your defense options are investigated.Contact a Knowledgeable Criminal Defense Lawyer in Maryland or Washington, D.C.

 If you or someone close to you has been charged with a crime or has received a traffic ticket, we can help.
-At Burgos & Burgos, our attorneys are committed to providing thorough and personalized legal representation at every step of the way.
+At Burgos & Burgos, LLC, our attorneys are committed to providing thorough and personalized legal representation at every step of the way.
 We understand that the stakes are high in these cases, and we want to help alleviate the stress that you are facing.
-With more than 30 years of experience, we proudly serve people throughout Montgomery and Prince George's Counties, including in Silver Spring, Takoma Park, Wheaton-Glenmont, and Hyattsvaille, as well as in Washington, D.C.
+With more than 30 years of experience, we proudly serve people throughout Montgomery and Prince George's Counties, including in Gaithersburg, Germantown, Silver Spring, Takoma Park, Wheaton-Glenmont, and Hyattsville, as well as in Washington, D.C.
 To schedule a free initial consultation with one of our team members, call us at (301) 681-1111.
 We are also available to people who need a medical malpractice lawyer or assistance with another type of personal injury claim.